-Wander Women facilitates supportive, empowering wilderness adventures for all cis and trans women, as well as non-binary people who are comfortable in a space that centers the experiences of women.
+Wander Women offers supportive, empowering wilderness adventures for women of all ages, cis and trans women, and non-binary people who are comfortable in a space that centers women.

-Based in Portland, Oregon, our backpacking trips explore the great Northwest.
+Operating out of Portland, Oregon, our backpacking trips explore the great Pacific Northwest.
 Who are Wander Women?
 They are women who want to wander the wilderness, learn new outdoor skills, and enjoy the uplifting camaraderie of other women.
 Come on an adventure with us to laugh, learn, connect, reflect, and grow!
 No matter your experience level, a Wander Women trip will be a fun, energizing, and empowering way to invest in yourself and experience the wilderness.
 We can’t wait to meet you!

 For me, spending time in the great outdoors is energizing, centering, empowering, and peaceful.
-I have over 15 years of professional experience working in the outdoors, and in recent years I have discovered a passion for teaching and sharing wilderness adventures with others – especially other women.
+I have 20 years of professional experience working in the outdoors, and in recent years I have developed my passion for teaching outdoor skills and sharing my love of wilderness adventures with others – especially other women.
 In nature, I find that groups of women in can empower, support, teach, and laugh together in ways that are truly special, and I want to share that with you.
-I founded Wander Women to share my experience with other women, and to create a place for women to connect away from the confines of every-day life.
+I founded Wander Women to create a place for women to gain experience and ease in nature while connecting with each other away from the norms and expectations of every-day life.

-When I’m not in my tent (ok, I’m not really in my tent quite as often as I’d like to think), I live in Portland with my cat Hamlin and my husband.
+When I’m not in my tent (ok, I’m not really in my tent quite as often as I’d like to think), I live in Portland with my husband and cat Hamlin.
 I enjoy all manner of outdoor activities, but I find the most joy in backpacking, flatwater kayaking, trail running, and nordic skiing.
 I love these activities because they are meditative when done alone, and when done with friends allow for ample conversation and laughter.
-What more could you want!
+What more could you want!?

-I grew up in the great northwest, and first learned to love the outdoors from my family.
-My parents fell in love while hiking the Continental Divide trail in Colorado, and they made sure all our childhood trips felt like grand adventures.
-After high school I headed to the midwest where I studied Biology, Biochemistry, and Spanish and spent my summers working at outdoor camps.
+I grew up in the Pacific Northwest, and first learned to love the outdoors from my family.
+My parents fell in love while hiking the Continental Divide Trail in Colorado, and they made all our childhood trips feel like grand adventures.
+After high school I headed to the Midwest where I studied Biology, Biochemistry, and Spanish while spending my summers working at outdoor camps.
 I had a wonderful experience, but after four years I was ready to come back out west.
 I attended graduate school in central Washington to study amphibians and genetics, all the while venturing into the mountains whenever possible.
-After working some seasonal outdoor jobs, I took a position managing a forestry research lab at OSU.
+After working some seasonal outdoor jobs, I took a position managing a forestry research lab at Oregon State University.
 In 2015 I took my love of biology and nature in a new direction, as the manager of the outdoor program at Lewis & Clark College in Portland.
-When I’m not on a Wander Women adventure, I teach outdoor skills to college students and manage the college outdoor trips.
+When I’m not on a Wander Women adventure, I teach outdoor skills to college students and manage the college’s varied array of outdoor trips.

 I am a NOLS Wilderness Medicine certified Wilderness First Responder.
-I also have training in Leave No Trace principles (Center for Outdoor Ethics), Psychological First Aid (Responder Alliance), professional driving (Alert Driving), and a Food Handler Card (Multnomah County).
+I also have training in Leave No Trace principles (Center for Outdoor Ethics), Psychological First Aid (Responder Alliance), professional driving (Alert Driving), and a food handling (Multnomah County).

 I can’t wait to have an adventure with you!